rbind/DivingIntoGeneticsAndGenomics/content/home/about.md

 # About me

-I am now a senior scientist in [Dana-Farber Cancer Institute](https://ds.dfci.harvard.edu/).
-My current focus is using genomics, (single-cell) transcriptomics and (single-cell) epigenomics to study Cancer Immunology and leading the bioinformatics effort for the [Cancer Immunologic Data Commons (CIDC)](https://cimac-network.org/cidc/) project.
+I am now the Director of Computational Biology at [Immunitas Therapeutics](https://www.immunitastx.com/).
+At Immunitas, we employ a single cell sequencing platform to dissect the biology of immune cells in human tumors.
+Our focus on human samples allows us to start with and stay closer to the most relevant and translatable biology for patients and accelerates the pace of our research.
+My new north star is "bringing drugs to patients"

 I am a computational biologist working on genomics, epigenomics and transcriptomics.
 I use R primary for data wrangling and visualization in the [tidyverse](https://www.tidyverse.org/) ecosystem; I use python for writing [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflows and reformatting data; I am a unix geek learning shell tricks almost every month; I care about reproducible research and open science.